Muna-Saeed/alx-backend-python/0x03-Unittests_and_integration_tests/README.md

 ## Requirements

 1. **Environment**:
-   - Your files will be interpreted/compiled on Ubuntu 18.04 LTS using Python 3.7.
+   - All files will be interpreted/compiled on Ubuntu 18.04 LTS using Python 3.7.

 2. **Code Style**:
    - All files should end with a new line.